Stable photon orbits in stationary axisymmetric spacetimes with an electromagnetic field and a cosmological constant: Introduction

 \emph{Stable} photon orbits are also known to exist in certain contexts, e.g.~within the inner horizons of Kerr--Newman black holes and around naked singularities \cite{Liang1974, CalvaniDeFeliceNobili1980, Stuchlik1981, BalekBicakStuchlik1989, KhooOng2016}, around pairs of charged black holes in the Majumdar--Papapetrou spacetime \cite{DolanShipley2016, Shipley2019}, and in the spacetimes of horizonless ultra-compact objects \cite{CardosoEtAl2014, CunhaEtAl2016, CunhaBertiHerdeiro2017, CunhaHerdeiro2020}.

-Stable photon orbits are associated with dynamical \emph{instabilities} in spacetime: it is possible for an arbitrary number of photons to pile up at a stable light ring, which would lead to a back-reaction on the spacetime \cite{CardosoEtAl2014}.
-Indeed, in recent work, Cunha \emph{et al.} \cite{CunhaEtAl2023} perform fully non-linear evolutions of ultra-compact boson stars, confirming that stable light rings trigger spacetime instabilities.
+Stable photon orbits are associated with dynamical \emph{instabilities} in spacetime: it is possible for an arbitrary number of photons to pile up at a stable light ring, which would lead to a back-reaction on the spacetime \cite{CardosoEtAl2014, GhoshSarkar2021}.
+Indeed, in recent work, Cunha \emph{et al.} \cite{CunhaEtAl2023} performed fully non-linear evolutions of ultra-compact boson stars, confirming that stable light rings trigger spacetime instabilities.
 Moreover, stable photon orbits are associated with slow (logarithmic) decay of perturbations \cite{Keir2016}, a modified late-time gravitational-wave ringdown \cite{CardosoFranzinPani2016}, and distinctive signatures in gravitational lensing by black holes and ultra-compact objects \cite{Shipley2019, CunhaEtAl2016, SengoEtAl2023}.

-In Ref.~\cite{DolanShipley2016}, we demonstrated that generic stable light rings are permitted in four-dimensional stationary axisymmetric spacetimes that solve the Einstein--Maxwell equations of gravity and electromagnetism (electrovacuum solutions, with Faraday two-form $F_{\mu \nu} \neq 0$); however, it was shown that they are not permitted in pure vacuum ($F_{\mu \nu} = 0$).
+In Ref.~\cite{DolanShipley2016}, it was demonstrated that generic stable light rings are permitted in four-dimensional stationary axisymmetric spacetimes that solve the Einstein--Maxwell equations of gravity and electromagnetism (so-called \emph{electrovacuum} solutions, with Faraday two-form $F_{\mu \nu} \neq 0$); however, it was shown that they are not permitted in pure vacuum ($F_{\mu \nu} = 0$).

 It is natural to ask whether the presence of other (effective) stress--energy sources can be introduced to forbid stable light rings.
 In this work, we consider whether the inclusion of a non-zero cosmological constant in the Einstein--Maxwell equations is enough to prevent the existence of stable light rings, and therefore spacetime instabilities.